Night Watch (2004 film): Music

 The film contains several songs from rock bands, e.g. "Jack" by the Belarusian group TT-34 and "Spanish" by Drum Ecstasy.

-The song played in the credits of the international version of the movie is called "Shatter" and performed by the Welsh rock band Feeder.
-The track was a top 20 hit single in the United Kingdom charting at #11 in 2005, to coincide with the international release of the film.
-The song playing during the end credits of the American release of Night Watch is "Fearless" by The Bravery.
+The song played in the credits of the international version of the movie are "Shatter" and "Tender", both of which were performed by the Welsh rock band Feeder.
+The former track was a top 20 hit single in the United Kingdom charting at #11 in 2005, to coincide with the international release of the film.
+The song played during the end credits of the American release of Night Watch is "Fearless" by The Bravery and part of the movie's score.
 In the original Russian version it is a rap song Nochnoy dozor (Finalnyy rep) performed by Uma2rman.

-The original score album by Yuri Poteyenko was released in 2021 by the russian label Keepmoving Records in a limited edition with 300 copies.
+The original score album by Yuri Poteyenko was released in 2021 by the Russian label Keepmoving Records in a limited edition with 300 copies.
 The score from the sequel (Day Watch) has been released in 2020 by the same label.

 Release

+Russian release

 After premiering at the Moscow Film Festival on 27 June 2004, it went on general cinema release across the CIS on 8 July 2004.
-The film was extremely successful, becoming the highest-grossing Russian release ever, grossing US$16.7 million in Russia alone, thus grossing more in Russia than The Lord of the Rings: The Fellowship of the Ring.
-The sequel, Day Watch, was released across the CIS on 1 January 2006.